medwards81/FSND-P4-Design-A-Game/Hangman/README.md

     - Parameters: urlsafe_user_key
     - Returns: GameForms.
-    - Description: Returns all active Games (non-completed, non-cancelled) recorded by the provided player, ordered by date of game created.
+    - Description: Returns all active Games (non-completed, non-cancelled) recorded by the provided player, ordered by date of game creation, descending.
     Will raise a NotFoundException if the User does not exist.

  - **cancel_game**